wilmixjemin8/CSLASH/README.md

 CSLASH(C/) is a High level programming language like C invented in JAS  by wilmix jemin j.

 It is Equivalent to C and C# and it is invented in year 2016.
-(Cslash)  is  invented  in JAS technology.
+(Cslash)  is  invented  in JAS P.L

  It  is   most Advanced  than  CDollar  language.